-Mindset Shifts To Help Overcome Fear Of Failure
+Mindset Shifts to Overcome Fear of Failure in SportsJun 08, 2022

-As an athlete or performer, failure is prevalent.
+As an athlete or performer, failure is going to happen.
 In sports someone wins and someone loses.
 Meaning every time you compete there is a looming threat of failure.

-Ironically, the more you grow to fear such failure, the greater likelihood you have of actually failing.
+Ironically, the more you grow to fear failure in sports, the greater likelihood you have of actually failing.

 Fear of failure not only sucks the joy out of performing but also reduces the level of your game.
 Which is why, learning how to shift your mindset in relation to failure is a powerful skill for you to learn.